 5. Explore financial assistance programs

 Many communities and sports organizations offer financial assistance programs for families facing economic challenges.
 Investigate whether there are subsidies, scholarships, or reduced fees available for your child’s sports program.
-Reach out to the sports organization or community groups to inquire about potential support, ensuring that every child has the opportunity to participate, regardless of financial constraints.
+Reach out to the sports organization or community groups to inquire about potential support.

 6. Set realistic expectations